Pulaski County roars back for big-time win over highly touted Madison Central

 On Monday night from the opening tap, it appeared that PC’s senior guard was trying to make up for lost time.

-Williams scored the Maroons first seven points of the game barely over a minute into the contest, on his way to 17 points in the opening half of play.
+Williams scored the Maroons first seven points in the game barely over a minute into the contest, on his way to 17 points in the opening half of play.

 For the half, Pulaski County shot a torrid 58.3% from the field, connecting on 14-24 field goal attempts, which included going 6-12 from beyond the three-point line.

-Had it not been for the play of Madison Central's Jaylen Davis, the Maroons could have had the Indians in some trouble, however Davis matched Williams almost point for point, helping to keep his club in the contest, scoring 16 of his 20 points in the first half of play.
+Had it not been for the play of Madison Central’s Jaylen Davis, the Maroons could have had the Indians in some trouble from the outset.
+However, Davis matched Williams almost point for point in the first half, helping to keep his club in the contest, scoring 16 of his 20 points over the game’s first two quarters of play.

 However, even with that performance, PC held a 40-36 advantage at the intermission over the Indians, thanks to those 17 points from Williams, and 13 points from fellow senior Cayden Lancaster.